Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - Understand the OSHA violation penalty structure:

-- 70 percent for employers with 1-10 employees
+- 70 percent for employers with 1-25 employees nationwide,

-- 30 percent for employers with 26-100 workers
+- 30 percent for employers with 26-100 employees nationwide, and

-- 10 percent for employers with 101-250 workers
+- 10 percent for employers with 101-250 employees nationwide.

 - Be familiar with OSHA’s “good faith” penalty adjustment policy.
-There may be up to an additional 25 percent reduction for evidence that the employer is making a good faith effort to provide a safe and healthy workplace.
+There may be up to an additional 25 percent reduction for evidence that the employer is making a good faith effort to provide a safe and healthy workplace:

 - 25 percent for having a written and implemented safety and health program.